kjetand/kjetand.github.io/_posts/2021-09-06-test-in-source.md

 - The obvious: eliminates lots of boilerplate code.
 - Hides implementation details in modules, but still enables us to write unit tests for it.
 Another way of putting it is that we finally can forget the use of `detail`-namespaces to "hide" implementation details.
 - All other positives with modules.

-- We probably never need to change `main.cpp` nor `test.hpp` again, and we can focus on writing the actual code.
+> **NOTE** we probably never need to change `main.cpp` nor `test.hpp` again, and we can focus on writing the actual code.

 But there are for sure some questions to be asked, and possible negatives:

 - The code base must be compiled at minimum twice, one for the application and again for the unit test suite.
 However, there may be better ways to do it.
 - Does it scale?
-Build time in large projects may suffer.
+  - Build time in large projects may suffer.
   - How will big development teams handle this technique?
-There is no known _large applications_ implemented using this pattern.
+  - There is no known _large applications_ implemented proving this pattern.
 - We needed to use two macros that are included everywhere: `APP_BUILD_TESTS` and `UNIT_TESTS`.
 Please tell me if you find a better way :)
 - Today we don't have good support for C++20 modules, both in compilers and in build tools like CMake.
 I got it to work